 Farming was at the heart of all Shaker communities.
 Agricultural experimentation and technology made Shaker farms models of efficiency and innovation.
 Today, Hancock Shaker Village is still a working farm, with crops and a barn full of livestock.

-The Beatrice O. Chase Gallery showcases changing exhibits on the Shakers.
-Each of the restored buildings in the Village also houses premier Shaker artifacts, furniture, hand-crafted items and household implements.
+In our Visitor Center, the Beatrice O. Chase Gallery showcases exhibits on the Shakers.
+Each building in the historic Village houses premier Shaker artifacts, furniture, hand-crafted items and household implements, too.

-Historical interpreters engage visitors in learning and fun, and our 750 acres provide a delightful outdoor classroom.
-Best of all, children 12 and under are admitted free!
+Costumed interpreters engage visitors in learning and fun, and our 750 acres provide a delightful outdoor classroom.
+Best of all, children 12 and under are always admitted free!

-The Berkshires offers a variety of cultural and recreation opportunities, from world-class museums and award-winning performing arts, to an abundance of outdoor adventures.
+The Berkshires offers a variety of cultural and recreation opportunities.
 For more information, including where to stay, visit the Berkshire Visitors Bureau website or call (800) 237-5747.